BiaZarpellon/BiaZarpellon/README.md

-- 👋 Hi, I’m @BiaZarpellon
+- 👋 oi, eu sou a Bianca
-- 👀 I’m interested in study
+- 👀 estou interessada em estudar
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...